Khalidelaasry/alx-low_level_programming/README.md

 7. **0x06.
 C - More Pointers, Arrays, and Strings**: Further explores pointers, arrays, and strings in the C programming language, introducing more complex tasks, including string manipulation, array reversal, and other operations.

+8. **0x07.
+C - Even more pointers, arrays and strings**: Further advanced practice with pointers, arrays, and strings.

 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.